Diving in the Cayman Islands

 In 1863 Cayman was placed under the direct control of Jamaica, but when Jamaica became independent in 1962, Cayman opted to remain a dependant territory of the British Crown.
 Read more about Cayman culture here.

 The Cayman Islands are comprised of 3 islands and are a British Overseas Territory located in the Western Caribbean.
 They are located South of Cuba and Northwest of Jamaica.
 Grand Cayman, the largest of the three Cayman Islands, lies in the far Western Caribbean, 480 miles south of Miami and occupies 76 square miles.
 The sister islands of Cayman Brac (14 square miles) and Little Cayman (10 square miles) are 89 miles to the northeast of Grand Cayman.
-Grand Cayman is approximately 22 miles long and 8 miles at its widest point, reaching a maximum elevation at East End of 60 ft.
+Grand Cayman is approximately 22 miles long and 8 miles at its widest point.
 Cayman Brac is 12 miles long and just over a mile wide and has the most dramatic topography of the trio.
-Its majestic Bluff rises west to east along the length of the island to 140 feet at the eastern tip, ending in a sheer cliff.
-Many mysterious caves are carved throughout this awe-inspiring natural attraction.
 Little Cayman, only 10 miles long and a mile wide, is flat, reaching a maximum elevation of 40 ft.
 The three islands are limestone outcroppings, the tops of a submarine mountain range called the Cayman Ridge, which extends west southwest for the Sierra Maestra range off the southeast part of Cuba to the Misteriosa Bank near Belize.
 The population of the Cayman Islands is 60,764 (2016).